randy-rebucas/clinic-management/docs/BILLING_PAYMENTS.md

 # Billing & Payments System

-This document describes the Billing & Payments features implemented in the clinic management system.
+This document describes the Billing & Payments features implemented in MyClinicSoft.

 ## Features Overview